luloxi/PunkSociety/README.md

 ### Social

 - **Add a way for users to register their info with a signature**
-- Introduce **social features** (following artists, liking NFTs, and commenting on NFTs)
+- Introduce **social features** (following users, liking NFTs, and commenting on NFTs)

 ## Phase 3

-- **"Inspired by" feature for NFTs**, meaning that a new NFT can use other NFTs validated to be used as an inspiration for their creation (text, video, image, audio) and all featured NFTs show the pieces that were created in their page, and their artists earn a percentage of the royalties.
+- **"Inspired by" feature for NFTs**, meaning that a new NFT can use other NFTs validated to be used as an inspiration for their creation (text, video, image, audio) and all featured NFTs show the pieces that were created in their page, and their users earn a percentage of the royalties.

 ## Phase 4

 ### Social

-- **System to validate artists and collectors (and maybe enable them to gasless mint and be able to disable them to prevent spam)**
+- **System to validate users and collectors (and maybe enable them to gasless mint and be able to disable them to prevent spam)**
-- **Artist NFT (limited edition)**: Holders of artists NFTs get access to backstage, events, a free drink on live events, etc
-- **Token gated content**: Holders of an artist's NFTs get access to special content for holders
+- **Token gated content**: Holders of an user's NFTs get access to special content for holders
 - **Feature for creating collections** of NFTs and displaying them in a gallery

 ## Phase 5